County Galway: History

 The first inhabitants in the Galway area arrived around the 5th millennium BC.
 Shell middens indicate the existence of people as early as 5000 BC.

 The county originally comprised several kingdoms and territories which predate the formation of the county.
-These kingdoms included Aidhne, Uí Maine, Maigh Seóla, Conmhaícne Mara, Soghain and Máenmaige.
+These kingdoms included Aidhne, Uí Maine, Maigh Seóla, Conmhaicne Mara, Soghain and Máenmag.
 County Galway became an official entity around 1569 AD.
 The region known as Connemara retains a distinct identity within the county, though its boundaries are unclear, and it may account for as much as one third, or as little as 20%, of the county.

 The county includes a number of inhabited islands, such as the Aran Islands (Oileáin Árann) and Inishbofin (Inis Bó Fine).

 With the arrival of Christianity many monasteries were built in the county.
 Monasteries kept written records of events in the area and of its people.
 These were followed by a number of law-tracts, genealogies, annals and miscellaneous accounts.
 Extant manuscripts containing references to Galway include: